sagarkhan/nodets-starter-mongoose/README.md

 - Do not modify linter rules without consulting.

+- Do not install any library without consulting.

 - Follow 2 space indentation rule.
 Install `ext install EditorConfig.EditorConfig` VS Code plugin.
 The `.editorconfig` in project root dir will overwite default indentation settings of VS code to meet project standards.

 - Use ECMA Revision 6 Coding patterns.